pulumi/pulumi/docs/overview.md

 This package is an executable because it is meant to be run directly to create a new cloud topology.
 Many Lumi programs are libraries (like `Thumbnailer` itself), while blueprints are akin to executables in your favorite language.

-The `aws.s3.Bucket` class is a subclass of `lumi.x.Bucket`, and so can be passed to `Thumbnailer`'s constructor just fine.
+The `aws.s3.Bucket` class is a subclass of `pulumi.x.Bucket`, and so can be passed to `Thumbnailer`'s constructor just fine.
 We could have passed an `azure.blob.Container`, `google.storage.Bucket`, or a custom subclass, instead.
 Notice how `Thumbnailer` is itself a cloud-neutral abstraction.
 Of course, if it had wanted to access specific AWS S3 features, it could have requested a concrete `aws.s3.Bucket` instead; or it can enlighten itself and use advanced